AliceO2Group/analysis-framework/docs/tutorials/dataSelection.md

 ```

-Filters defined in front can be applied to the arguments of the process function using the templated function soa::Filtered&lt;T&gt;.
+Filters defined in front of a process function can be applied to the arguments of the process function using the templated function soa::Filtered&lt;T&gt;.
 T is used to deduce which of the declared filters can be applied.
 If there are several matching filters then they are all logically anded.

 ```cpp